ISO/IEC 646: World System Teletext

+HP

+HP has code page 1054, which adds the medium shade (▒, U+2592) at 0x7F.
+Code page 1052 replaces a few ASCII characters from code page 1054.

 Derivatives for other alphabets

 Some 7-bit character sets for non-Latin alphabets are derived from the ISO/IEC 646 standard: these do not themselves constitute ISO/IEC 646 due to not following its invariant code points (often replacing the letters of at least one case), due to supporting differing alphabets which the set of national code points provide insufficient encoding space for.
 Examples include: